manojeshopping/marketplace-2/README.md

 # marketplace
 Magento Multivendor Product Relation and Vendor Listing

 Only for Magento'ers
-Vendor Relation with Products
+Vendor Relation with Products <br/>
-Vendor Listing
+Vendor Listing <br/>
-Vendor Attributes EAV Model
+Vendor Attributes EAV Model <br/>
-Admin can manage Vendor attributes
+Admin can manage Vendor attributes <br/>

-Happy coding
+Happy coding <br/>
-Fork it if you like it.
+Fork it if you like it. <br/>
-Suggestions are welcome
+Suggestions are welcome <br/>

+Kind Regards
+Sandy